abuehl/docs/no-implicit-import.md

 We might say that this problem is too small to be of concern.

+## A fundamental flaw

-But this problem reveals a fundamental flaw in the current design of modules:
+This problem reveals a fundamental flaw in the current design of modules:
 The current semantic of translation unit `#1` bundles two things together:

 1. Signaling an implementation unit of a module